next-multilingual/next-multilingual/docs/design-decisions.md

 Ok so why not instead of using `<strong>` we could use `{Got {strongOpen}{count}{strongClose} candy left.}`?
 This way we can at least simplify the markup.

 In theory this looks like a good idea, but in practice this will do more harm than good.
 Why?
 Because most TMSes have native HTML (and XML) support, which means they are familiar with the "open/close" syntax of tags.
-By knowing when a tag is open and closed, it will prevent linguist from doing something like this: `Got $3$2$1 candy left.`.
+By knowing when a tag is opened and closed, it will prevent linguists from doing something like this: `Got $3$2$1 candy left.`.
 If we remove this syntax, we would basically lose this protection mechanism.

 ### Best practices